aquaus/Passphrases/README.md

  .Parameter Delimiter
   String.
 Valid responses are '-','_',' ','#','@','&','(').
 Default is '-'.

- .Example
+ #Example 1
-   # Displays an English passphrase that is 3 words long, includes a random number on a random word and delimited with '-'.
+ Displays an English passphrase that is 3 words long, includes a random number on a random word and delimited with '-'.
  New-Passphrase

- .Example
+ #Example 2
-   # Displays a Spanish, Non-Cyrillic passphrase that is 3 words long, includes a random number on a random word and delimited with '-'.
+ Displays a Spanish, Non-Cyrillic passphrase that is 3 words long, includes a random number on a random word and delimited with '-'.
    New-Passphrase -Language Spanish

- .Example
+ #Example 3
-   # Displays a Spanish, with Cyrillic words enabled passphrase that is 3 words long, includes a random number on a random word and delimited with '-'.
+   Displays a Spanish, with Cyrillic words enabled passphrase that is 3 words long, includes a random number on a random word and delimited with '-'.
    New-Passphrase -Cyrillic -Language Spanish

- .Example
+ #Example 4
-   # Displays a Spanish, with Cyrillic words enabled passphrase that is 6 words long, includes a random number on a random word and delimited with '-'.
+   Displays a Spanish, with Cyrillic words enabled passphrase that is 6 words long, includes a random number on a random word and delimited with '-'.
    New-Passphrase -Cyrillic -Language Spanish -WordCount 6